 - 1. Change of ownership for underground installations is defined to be at the Power Distribution Blocks ("PDB").
-Customer to furnish, own, and maintain PDB (floating, insulated type for this application) and all conductors on the load side of the PDB. - 2.
-Any required outage to be scheduled with the tenants for installation shall be the responsibility of the customer. - 3.
-On multi-occupancy buildings, all meter sockets shall be plainly and permanently labeled and maintained by the owner so as to indicate the address.
-Labels must be a minimum of 1.00" in Height and 2.50" in Width with engraved letters that are a minimum 1/4" high.
-The label shall identify the physical address, including the apartment, townhouse, office, suite, city and state. - 4.
-Water proof hubs are required on the top entry of the gutter. - 5.
-Gutter must have two 3/8" factory or field installed weatherproof locking hasp that will accept a BTU lock.
-One (1) locking hasp is required every 3'on the gutter.

-DRILLING AS A LOCKING DEVICE IS NOT ACCEPTABLE. - 6.
-Electrician to install riser and elbow per BTU requirements. - 7.
-Gutter and meter socket shall be bonded with minimum #6 copper solid wire and bonded to the grounding electrode conductor.

-On all 480-volt services, 200 Amp or less, unfused line side disconnects shall be installed ahead of the meter.
+Customer to furnish, own, and maintain PDB (insulated type for this application) and all conductors on the load side of the PDB. - 2.
+On multi-occupancy buildings, all meter-can lids shall be plainly and permanently marked and maintained by the owner with numbers and/or letters by the owner so as to indicate the address.
+The markings must be either engraved phenolic nameplates or adhesive-type labels at least one inch high.
+INK PENS/ MARKERS OF ANY TYPE ARE NOT ACCEPTABLE. - 3.
+Water proof hubs are required on the top entry of the gutter. - 4.
+Gutter must have a 3/8" factory or field installed weatherproof locking hasp that will accept a BTU lock.
+DRILLING AS A LOCKING DEVICE IS NOT ACCEPTABLE. - 5.
+Electrician to install riser and elbow per BTU requirements (Refer to pages 40 or 41 for applicable size and type). - Gutter and meter can shall be bonded with minimum #6 copper solid wire and bonded to the grounding electrode conductor.
+NOTE: On all 480 volt services, 200 amp or less, unfused line side disconnects shall be installed ahead of the meter (Refer to page 16).